luxiant/sentence_segmentation/README.md

 # Sentence Segmentation

-This is a regex rule-based sentence segmenter inspired by the Ruby Pragmatic Segmenter by diasks2 ([GitHub Repo](https://github.com/diasks2/pragmatic_segmenter)).
+This is a regex rule-based sentence segmenter written in pure rust.
+This crate was inspired by the Ruby Pragmatic Segmenter by diasks2 ([GitHub Repo](https://github.com/diasks2/pragmatic_segmenter)).

 ## Features